yosh-401-advanced-javascript/seattle-javascript-401d31/lectures/backend/06-tcp-server/README.md

 | Link layer | Used to move packets between two different hosts | MAC, ARP, DSL, Ethernet |

 ## TCP
-The Transmission Control Protocal (TCP) is widley used in by application layers in the Internet Protocol Suite.
-TCP creates connections with two way communication between two hosts and provides reliable, ordered, and error checked byte steams between applications.
-The TCP protocol is used insed a IP packet.
-Each packet sent caries a TCP Segment that defines the type of interaction and data being sent.
+The Transmission Control Protocal (TCP) is widley used by application layer protocols in the Internet Protocol Suite.
+TCP creates connection with two way communication between two hosts and provides reliable, ordered, and error checked byte streams between applications.
+TCP data transfers manage network congestion and use flow control to limit the rate a sender transfers data to guarantee reliable delivery.
+Each IP packet between the hosts caries a single TCP Segment.
 A TCP segment is made up of header and data section.

 #### TCP HEADER
 The TCP Header is used at each end to control the type of interaction being sent.
 It contains the following information.